trixirt/rocFFT/docs/design/runtime_compilation.rst

 Backing store implementation
 ::::::::::::::::::::::::::::

-The cache needs to be written to disk, and be robust in the face of concurrent access, crashes during library operation, and so on.
+The cache may be written to disk, and if so it must be robust in the face of concurrent access, crashes during library operation, and so on.

 We really would like the cache to have ACID properties of database systems.